DUI Lawyer Fairfax, VA

 This order may or may not accompany an otherwise reduced sentence or may serve as a way to avoid conviction altogether.
 For some, this kind of evaluation is valuable and eventually inspires relief that they are receiving some necessary assistance.
 For others, such an evaluation is insulting and frustrating.

 Regardless of how it is perceived, it is important that those individuals ordered by the court to submit to such an evaluation comply with the terms of the order.
 Failure to do so could lead to severe criminal consequences.
 If you have been ordered to undergo such an evaluation, do not ignore it.
-If you have questions, please contact an experienced Fairfax, Virginia DUI lawyer who can speak with you about your circumstances and legal options.
+If you have questions, reach out to our team of professionals who can speak with you about your circumstances and legal options.

 Can I pre-enroll in ASAP classes before I’m convicted?